Automated solving of constant-coefficients second-order linear PDEs using Fourier analysis: Some examples

-In this example we will consider\footnote{The use of the percent sign is useful in some Maxima's graphical interfaces to get the symbol displayed as a Greek character.} $\alpha= \pi/2,R=1$, and an arbitrary function $f(\theta)$:
+In this example we will consider $\alpha= \pi/2,R=1$, and an arbitrary function $f(\theta)$\footnote{The use of the percent sign is useful in some Maxima's graphical interfaces to get the symbol displayed as a Greek character.}:

+Mathematica is capable of solving it and it returns the same answer as above.
+However, if we use \(f(\theta)=\sin 2\theta\), it returns \( u(r,\theta)=0\) as an answer, which is not correct.